Wumphlett/Personal-Projects/SSH-Client/README.md

 This is built to work on Linux, therefore the file system and commands are meant to mirror the Linux system

 General Usage, run the program from the command line and use the help command/--help flags to learn how to use the system

+Usage requirements on the system: ssh
+telnet
+sshpass